-- •Submit the RSU Application for Admission - •Pay the required non-refundable \$20 application fee (see the Application Fee Waiver Policy for exemptions) - •Provide official transcripts from all regionally accredited undergraduate and graduate institutions previously attended - •International Students are required to submit further documentation, see page 14.
+- •Submit the RSU Application for MBA Admission - Provide official transcripts from all regionally accredited undergraduate and graduate institutions previously attended - •International Students are required to submit further documentation, see page 15.
+(This is an online program, so international students might not qualify.)

-All documentation for Step 1 should be submitted to: Rogers State University Office of Admissions, Markham Hall 1701 W Will Rogers Blvd Claremore, OK 74017
+All documentation should be submitted to: Rogers State University Office of Admissions, Markham Hall 1701 W Will Rogers Blvd Claremore, OK 74017